-except as specified in (b).
+- except as specified in (b).
 The Chair may delegate to the Executive Director the duty to appoint a panel for any BODA action.
 Decisions are made by a majority vote of the panel; however, any panel member may refer a matter for consideration by BODA sitting en banc.
-Nothing in these rules gives a party the right to be heard by BODA sitting en banc.

-(b) Any disciplinary matter naming a BODA member as Respondent must be considered by BODA sitting en banc.
-A disciplinary matter naming a BODA staff member as Respondent need not be heard en banc.
+Nothing in these rules gives a party the right to be heard by BODA sitting en banc. - (b) Any disciplinary matter naming a BODA member as Respondent must be considered by BODA sitting en banc.
+A disciplinary matter naming a BODA staff member as Respondent need not be heard en banc. - (c) BODA may, upon decision of the Chair, conduct any business or proceedings-including any hearing, pretrial conference, or consideration of any matter or motion-remotely.